 ADHD Medication Side Effects That No One Should Tolerate

-The right ADHD medication can make life much easier for children and adults who have attention deficit disorder.
+The right ADHD medication can make life much easier for children and adults who have attention deficit disorder (ADHD or ADD).
 But medications can also cause severe side effects, including headaches, sleep problems, and a blunted appetite.

 Some people (including more than a few doctors) seem to assume that ADHD medication side effects are merely the price to pay for taking a prescription.
 I couldn’t disagree more.
 No one should have to put up with side effects of ADHD meds.
 Often, a simple adjustment in the way a medication is used is all it takes to remedy the problem.